 - 7411 is subject to acceptance by the court.

-- Failure to comply with the conditions of probation can result in a criminal conviction and further sentencing which may include jail.
+- Failure to comply with the conditions of probation can result in a criminal record and possible jail.

 7411 IS BETTER THAN AN EXPUNGEMENT: 7411 = NO ADJUDICATION OF GUILT & NO 5 YEAR WAITING PERIOD!